How to Choose Earrings for Sensitive Pierced Ears

 Other Options for Fashion Jewelry

 Fashion or costume jewelry may only be worn a few times before the wearer changes their look.
-So paying a lot of money for fashion jewelry is not a realistic option.
+So asking you to pay a lot of money for fashion jewelry is not realistic.
 Many earrings are now made with either surgical steel or plastic posts (rather than gold).
-The advantage is that this lowers the price of the earrings.
-For example you can buy a set of 12 pairs of surgical steel stud earrings for pierced ears in gemstone colors.
+The advantage is this lowers the price of the earrings.
+For example you can buy a set of I often wear these in preference to my sleeper studs.
+12 pairs of surgical steel stud earrings for pierced ears in gemstone colors.

-The disadvantage is that steel posts tend to be slightly thicker than a gold earring post would be.
-In addition, plastic earring posts tend to be slightly flimsy and can break off more easily than a traditional metal post.
+The disadvantage of cheaper steel posts is they tend to be slightly thicker than a gold ones would be.
+In addition, plastic earring posts tend to be slightly flimsy and break more easily than a traditional metal post.

 Getting Your Ears Pierced